 The Porsche Cayman is one of the finest-handling performance coupes money can buy.
 It has plenty of performance for the road, yet is a reasonably practical two-seater that won’t cost a fortune to run.

 You can get it in three guises: the entry level Cayman with a 2.7-litre flat six, the Cayman S which has a 3.4-litre engine and the range-topping Cayman GTS which is based on the S but has an extra 15bhp and more kit as standard.
 It also has the option of a Sports Chassis – it's 20mm lower than the basic suspension set-up, making it perfect for track use.

 The Cayman is lighter, faster and better looking than ever.
 Its mid-engined layout places all the major components between the axles, with the aim of delivering perfectly balanced handling.

 Our choice: Cayman S

 Up front there are the familiar round lights and low nose inspired by the larger 911, while the slab sides and hunched rear wheelarches are better suited to the Cayman’s coupe profile than the drop-top Boxster.
-However, the Porsche has to play second fiddle to the Jaguar F-Type Coupe and Alfa Romeo 4C in the style stakes.

 With the rear spoiler cutting neatly into the tail-lights, there’s beauty in the Porsche’s sharp detailing, too, while the optional £1,700 20-inch Carrera Classic wheels look fantastic.
 The GTS gets 20-inch alloys as standard, as well as slightly redesigned bumpers, unique badging and lashings of Alcantara and leather in the cabin.